eherra/patientRecordSystem/README.md

 ### Input validation
 The app has client-side validations for user inputs done via Bootstrap **required** and regex **pattern** matches.

-On server-side the inputs are as well validated -> via Postman incorrect data can't be sent and inserted to the database.
+On server-side the inputs are as well validated -> with Postman incorrect data can't be sent and inserted to the database.

 The input validations has been done for cases where higher amount of form parameters is given with a validation model class e.g. when registering new user, and updating user settings.
 The validation class takes a form as a construct parameter and checks that the form values are according to validation rules.